 5. Death Valley, California (3,373,063.14 acres)

-Death Valley (3,373,063.14 acres) is found along the California-Nevada border.
-Visitors can expect snow-capped mountains, colorful rock layers, water-fluted canyons, and seemingly never-ending sand dunes.
+Death Valley (3,373,063.14 acres) National Park is found along the California-Nevada border.
+Visitors to the park can expect snow-capped mountains, colorful rock layers, water-fluted canyons, and seemingly never-ending dunes.

 6. Glacier Bay, Alaska (3,223,383.43 acres)